MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/10/devtools-130.md

 ---
 title: What's New in DevTools (Microsoft Edge 130)
-description: "New Detached elements profile in Memory tool.
-Improved names of plain JavaScript objects in heap snapshots.
-Create a collection or environment in Network Console.
-Bug fixes for icons.
-Fixed icon alignment in vertical Activity Bar.
-Removed circle shadow on hover.
-Performance tool icon shows warning when throttled.
-Warning message icon and expand button meets luminosity ratio.
+description: "Detached Elements profile in Memory tool.
+Improved names of JavaScript objects in heap snapshots.
+Create collection or environment in Network Console.
+Fixed icon bugs.
+Performance tab icon when throttled.
+High-contrast Warning count.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual